celery/celery/docs/userguide/signals.rst

 Dispatched when a task is revoked/terminated by the worker.

-Sender is the task class revoked/terminated.
+Sender is the task object revoked/terminated.

 Provides arguments: